Testing therapies to reduce severity of visual hallucinations

 What is the problem?

-This study looks to evaluate the efficacy of two techniques: eye movement therapy and distraction/interruption therapy.
+This study evaluated the efficacy of two techniques: eye movement therapy and distraction/interruption therapy.

 Eye movement therapy involves making voluntary eye movements (e.g. quickly moving your eyes side to side or up and down) to try and disrupt the signals from the brain causing the hallucination.